tyknkd/news-analyzer/README.md

 ```

 ### A. Fully Containerized Setup
 1. Build and start the Docker containers.
+(This will take several minutes the first time.)
 ```shell
 docker compose up
 ```